 The Table Topics Master gives members who aren’t assigned a speaking role the opportunity to speak during the meeting.
 The Table Topics Master challenges each participant with a question or subject, allowing the speaker to respond with a one- to two-minute impromptu answer or speech.

 Not only does this role provide you with an opportunity to practice planning, preparation, organization, time management, and facilitation skills; your preparation and topic selection help train members to quickly organize and express their thoughts in an impromptu setting.

 Preparation is the key to leading a successful Table Topics session:

-- Several days before the meeting, check with the Toastmaster to find out if a theme for the meeting has been chosen.
+- Several days before the meeting, check with the Toastmaster of the Evening to learn the chosen theme for the meeting.
 If so, prepare topics reflecting that theme.

 - Phrase questions so the speakers clearly understand what you want them to talk about.

 Remember, too, that your job is to give others a chance to speak, so keep your own comments short.

 When the Toastmaster of the Evening (TMOE) introduces you, assume control of the stage: